 5. Transactions previously done on the said property

 7. The name(s) of the buyer and the seller

-Form 22 refers to the encumbrance certificate application form.
+Form 22 encumbrance certificate refers to the encumbrance certificate application form.
 This form is filled while requesting for an encumbrance certificate from the sub-registrar’s office.
-On the other hand, Form 15 of the encumbrance certificate contains the property details regarding sale, lease, mortgage (home loan), gift, partition, release etc that have been registered with the Registration department for any particular period for which the encumbrance certificate is sought.
+On the other hand, Form 15 of the EC contains the property details regarding sale, lease, mortgage (home loan), gift, partition, release etc that have been registered with the Registration department for any particular period for which the encumbrance certificate is sought.

 Encumbrance certificate format

 EC comes in two basic formats, i.e. either on Form 15 or on Form 16.

 As explained previously, Encumbrance Certificate on Form 15 contains a record of sale, lease, mortgage, gift, partition, release etc for the said property.
 You need to get all this registered with the competent authorities and placed on record in Book I (maintained by the registering authorities) for the specific period that the certificate is being requested for.

 The EC is made available on Form 16 only when there is no transaction made during the time frame for which the certificate is being sought for.

 How to get encumbrance certificate?

 The EC can be requested from the sub-registrar’s or the Tehsildar’s office by filling up Form 22 and affixing a Rs 2 non-judicial stamp on it.
 You also have to attach requisite documents like the details of ownership such as correct survey number and place where the property is situated, along with a nominal fee.
 Afterwards, the EC can be obtained within 15-30 working days.